-You can substitute other colour 3mm LEDs if you wish.
-Bend the leads of each LED as shown below.
-Note that the longer (+) lead is on the top.
+8.2 Bend the leads of each LED as shown below.
+Note that the longer (+) lead is on the bottom.
 This is important as the leads will be trimmed to the same length, so you need to be sure that you have the correct (longer) lead in the (+) hole.